 Choosing the Right School and Program

-With all the programs available touting the best substance abuse counseling education, it might be overwhelming to decide where to start.
+With all the degree programs available touting the best substance abuse counseling education, it might be overwhelming to decide which substance abuse counseling programs to choose.

 Many colleges offer online bachelor’s degrees in the field of substance abuse counseling.
 For students who choose to forgo the traditional on-campus education, this can be a great place to begin a rewarding career.

-Online programs can be an ideal choice for students who learn best at their own speed.
+An online bachelor's degree in substance abuse counseling program can be an ideal choice where students learn best online at their own speed.
 Classes are far more flexible, and students can fit their education in their lives with minimal sacrifice.
-Whether you’re looking to take your time or race through your degree, online classes can be a great solution.
-On-campus programs are still a good option for a bachelor’s degree as well, especially for those seeking a traditional college experience.
+You can get financial aid for online programs and apply it to your degree in addiction counseling.
+Whether you’re looking to take your time or race through your substance abuse counseling degree, online substance abuse counseling classes can be a great solution.
+Although getting an online bachelor's degree is a great choice, on-campus programs are still a good option, especially for those seeking a traditional college experience.

 The most important thing to look for when selecting a college or university is accreditation.
-In order for your degree to hold water in the academic community, it needs to come from an accredited source.
+In order for your substance abuse counseling degrees to hold water in the academic community, it needs to come from an accredited source.

 Accreditation is verification that a school has been vetted and deemed to be educationally sound.
 Look for a college with regional accreditation from one of the following bureaus: